Rutger505/Geoprofs/README.md

 7. In the back-end container terminal, run `php artisan db:seed` to seed the database
 8. Exit the terminal session in the back-end container, run `exit`
 9. In the root of the project, run `make restart` to apply the changes

+## Troubleshooting

+### Mkcert

+If mkcert -install crashes due to permission issues.
+Start the terminal as administrator and run the command again.

 # Starting the application